nathants/libaws/readme.md

 ## why

-aws is amazing, but it's hard to see the forest for the trees.
+aws is amazing, but it's harder to use than it should be.

 aws should:
 - have fewer knobs